OpenVAA/voting-advice-application/packages/data/README.md

 ## Exports

-The default exports contain a selected set of non-abstract classes, types and utilities.
-The exports are defined by the `exports.ts` files in each folder.
+The default exports contain a set of non-abstract classes, some abstract base classes, types and utilities.

 Imports are handled internally from [`/internal`](./src/internal.ts), which collects all exports from the source files in an order that prevents errors due to circular dependencies.
 When editing the source code, always route internal imports from this file.
 Note that these exports should not be used by external consumers of the module, because their availability may change in future versions.